 I often say that this dead-simple ratio stuff is the only math you need to know as a game developer.
 I'm half-kidding, of course.
-Developers with a firm grasp of trigonometry can create billiard and pinball games, while Developers who know differential calculus can create a tank game where the enemy AI knows which way to aim its turret, taking trajectory, wind, and gravity into account (hey, kids!
+Developers with a firm grasp of trigonometry can create billiard and pinball games, while Developers who know differential calculus can create a tank game where the enemy AI knows which way to aim its turret, taking trajectory, wind, and gravity into account (here kidel Starija cabael)

+(hey, kids!
 Stay in school).